rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/buffers.rst

 require adding NULL arguments in those parameter slots.

-Also for the remainder of this section we will assume an OpenCL context named ``ctx`` has been created with only the DSP's present in the context.
+Also for the remainder of this section we will assume an OpenCL context named ``ctx`` has been created with only the DSPs present in the context.
 The C++ code to create such a context is::

     Context ctx(CL_DEVICE_TYPE_ACCELERATOR);